Open-Earth-Foundation/OpenClimate/api/schema/README.md

 - `datasource_id`: The datasource that is being scored.
 - `score_type`: A short string defining the type of score under discussion.
 Known types include:
-    - `GHG target completion`: data sources with emissions data that can be used to estimate target completion.
+    - `GHG target`: data sources with emissions data that can be used to estimate target completion.
 - `score`: A quality score for this data source for this type of use.
 Values range from 0.0 to 1.0, inclusive.